bsgbryan/jyn/README.md

 ### Other args

-All other args are passed to `ACTION` as an arguments object.
+All other properties on the JSON message are passed to `ACTION` as an arguments object.

 # Example